 Overall Dish – After you've made the dish with the coconut milk and chicken, you can store it in the fridge for up to 2-3 days.

-Low Calorie Thai Yellow Chicken Curry Recipe
+Authentic Thai Yellow Curry Chicken

 Equipment